What is the Function of Public Safety Communications?

-A computerized system which displays the phone number and location of 9-1-1 callers.
+It is a computerized system that displays the phone number and location of 9-1-1 callers.
 This system allows communications personnel to know where a call originates from, even if the caller cannot speak.
 Even if the number you are calling from is unlisted or unpublished, the information will still be displayed.
 Enhanced 9-1-1 is available for cellular and VoIP technologies if your carrier provides the service.

 When Should I Call 9-1-1?

-Call 9-1-1 in the event of a Police, Fire or Medical EMERGENCY.
-If you have a situation which requires the response of emergency personnel, call 9-1-1.
+Call 9-1-1 in the event of a police, fire or medical EMERGENCY.
+If you have a situation that requires the response of emergency personnel, call 9-1-1.
 Do not call 9-1-1 to ask routine questions, seek information about traffic tickets, to get directions, or to ask for information about prisoners in jail.
-If you are in doubt about whether your situation is an emergency; then play it safe and call 9-1-1.
+If you are in doubt about whether your situation is an emergency, play it safe and call 9-1-1.

 What Should I Say When I Call 9-1-1?